 - Intensity method: drop set

-All good workouts begin with a potent pre-workout supplement like RAZOR8 to ensure optimal staying power and pro-level intensity.
-Seasoned iron warriors Steve and Pham always fuel up before lifting off.
-Today’s chest workout begins with a 12-rep warm-up set to prepare the pecs for the onslaught to come.
+All good workouts begin with a potent pre-workout supplement like Impact Igniter to ensure optimal staying power and pro-level intensity.
+Today’s intense chest workout begins with a 12-rep warm-up set to prepare the pecs for the onslaught to come.

 The final set (always the most important in any set sequence) demands extreme focus.
-Steve begins with the 150s (Pham does 130s) for 12 reps before dropping down to the 85s for 15.
-This high intensity “blow out” momentarily puts both lifters’ pecs out of action as they rest and prepare for the next barrage.
+An example rep scheme for the final set is 150s for 12 reps, drop down to the 85s for 15.
+This high-intensity drop set “blow out” will have your upper chest built in no time!

-The upper pecs are notorious slow responders; this is as much a problem for elite level lifters (like Steve and Pham) as it is for the rank novice.
+The upper pecs are notorious slow responders; this is as much a problem for elite-level lifters as it is for the rank novice.
 By putting incline dumbbell presses (unquestionably the most effective of the upper pec mass builders) first in the workout, the upper pecs are prioritized when energy levels are highest.

-As with the additional movements to follow, both Steve and Pham exaggerate the negative phase of the incline dumbbell press and explode from the bottom to encourage maximum fast-twitch fiber recruitment and, in turn, greater mass gains.
+As with the additional movements to follow, exaggerate the negative phase of the incline dumbbell press and explode from the bottom to encourage maximum fast-twitch fiber recruitment and, in turn, greater mass gains.

 Part 2: Dumbbell Flye-press Variation to Failure (supersetted with push-ups)